Implement X-FRAME-OPTIONS in HTTP headers to prevent Clickjacking attacks

 Header append X-FRAME-OPTIONS "SAMEORIGIN"

-You can use any web developer tool to view Response headers and ensure you see following.
+You can use any web developer tool to view Response headers.
 You can also use an online tool – Header Checker to verify.

 How did it go?